The 16 Most Impressive Castles in England

 In 1642, the English Civil War broke out and castles were once again used as defensive structures, but then peace resumed and castles began to decline as people favoured more palatial residences.

 During the 18th and 19th centuries, castles in England returned to favour again and thankfully many were restored which has meant that we can enjoy them today.

 There has been a castle on the site since 1119, although this is not the castle that you see today.
 It has been significantly modified over the centuries, most notably by its most famous owner, King Henry VIII, who completely transformed it for his first wife, Catherine of Aragon.

-These days it is one of the most visited historical buildings in England.
+These days it is one of the most visited historical buildings in England and tops the list of the things to do in Kent.
 The castle itself is stunning, but you can also enjoy a full day out here because there is so much to see and do at Leeds Castle.

 If you’re looking for a day out from London with the kids, it is one of the best castles near London.
 There is a fantastic play area for kids with an enormous fort as well as a maze, falconry display and other fun activities during the school holidays.

-Leeds Castle is currently running an offer (until 31st December 2020) whereby you can return as many times as you like for the next 15 months for free when you buy your entry ticket.
+Leeds Castle is currently running an offer whereby you can return as many times as you like for the next 15 months for free when you buy your entry ticket.

 If you are driving to Leeds Castle, there is a large on-site car park and parking is included in the price of your ticket.